-- TB (Tuberculosis) Clearance TB Clearance obtained within twelve months prior to the start of instruction OR obtained on or after the age of sixteen. - MMR (Measles-Mumps-Rubella) Two doses of Measles vaccine are required, with at least one of the two being Measles-Mumps-Rubella (MMR) vaccine.
-Doses are required to be administered after age 12 months and spaced at least one month apart.
-Doses given prior to 1968 are not valid.
+- TB (Tuberculosis) Clearance: TB Clearance was obtained twelve months before instruction or before or after age sixteen. - MMR (Measles-Mumps-Rubella): Two doses of the Measles vaccine are required, with at least one of the two being Measles-Mumps-Rubella (MMR) vaccine.
+Doses are required to be administered after the age of 12 months and spaced at least one month apart.
+Doses given before 1968 are not valid.
 Students born before 1957 are exempt from this immunization requirement.
-In compliance with state law, we can no longer accept Mumps IgG blood test as proof of immunity. - Varicella (chickenpox) Two doses are required.
-Students born in the United States prior to 1980 are exempt from this immunization requirement.
+In compliance with state law, we can no longer accept Mumps IgG blood tests as proof of immunity. - Varicella (chickenpox): Two doses are required.
+Students born in the United States before 1980 are exempt from this immunization requirement.
 A signed, documented diagnosis or verification of a history of vaccine disease or herpes zoster by a practitioner may be substituted for a record of varicella vaccination.
-Evidence of having varicella disease must be confirmed by and MD, PA, DO, or NP. - Tdap (Tetanus-Diptheria-pertussis) One dose of Tdap administered after age 10.
+An MD, PA, DO, or NP must confirm evidence of varicella disease. - Tdap (Tetanus-diphtheria-pertussis): One dose of Tdap administered after age 10.